milouuu3/Building-Energy-Consumption-Time-Series/README.md

     - Pandas
     - Scikit-Learn

-## 0.2 Open your terminal
+## 0.2.
+Open your terminal
 Open your terminal:
 - **Linux** (recommended): `Ctrl+Alt+T`
 - **macOS**: `Cmd + Space`, then type `terminal`, and press `Enter`

-## 1 Clone the repository
+## 1. Clone the repository
 `git clone git@github.com:milouuu3/Building-Energy-Consumption-Time-Series.git`

-## 2 Navigate to this folder
+## 2. Navigate to this folder
 `cd Building-Energy-Consumption-Time-Series`

-## 3.1 Run the 'setup' bash file to install all dependencies
+## 3.1.
+Run the 'setup' bash file to install all dependencies
 Type `./setup.sh` in your terminal

-## 3.2 Run the 'run' bash file to start the application
+## 3.2.
+Run the 'run' bash file to start the application
 Type `./run.sh` in your terminal

+## 4. Go to this webpage
+By default, the app runs at: [`http://127.0.0.1:8050/`](http://127.0.0.1:8050/) (check your terminal for the exact address)

-## 4 To quit the application
+## 5 To. quit the application
 Hold `Ctrl + C`